emochivo/collect-data-web-scraping/README.md

 I went to a page that reports medals by country at the website Olympedia ("https://www.olympedia.org/statistics/medal/country") and used Selenium to scrape data about Olympic medals won by different countries throughout history.
 I collected data such as country name, year, medal type (gold, silver, bronze), and total medals won.
 The scraped data was then written into a .csv file for further processing.

 #### 2. Create a PostgreSQL database and import data from the .csv file
 I connected to a PostgreSQL database using the psycopg2 library in Python.
 I created a table to store the Olympic medals data and imported the data from the .csv file into the database table for efficient querying and analysis.
+I already created the .csv file (olympic_medal_by_country.csv), but the Python script create_csv_from_web_scraping.py should be able to create the same .csv file.

 #### 3. Visualize data with pandas, matplotlib, and seaborn
 To interpret the data, I used the Python library pandas to manipulate and analyze the data.
 I created various visualizations using matplotlib and seaborn to explore trends and patterns in Olympic medals won by different countries over the years.
 I made the following main visualizations: